Medical Science does not have cures for everything.

 “Empty it?
 How do I empty it?”

 “Oh, that is very easy.”
 She handed me a folded piece of paper.
-“This has the chant you’ll say every morning after you wake.
+“This has the chant you and your wife will say every morning after you wake.
 That chant will clear the dreamcatcher for another night.
 It is important to do it every morning.
 As I said, some bad dreams can be very heavy.
 After saying it several times you will have memorized the chant.
 It is very easy.
 The chant words are like a little song, and are very easy to learn.
 Soon you will find that you do not need the paper.”

 She smiled and nodded, sat down in her wicker chair, leaned back, and closed her eyes.
 Apparently, we were dismissed.